youwuyou/AISE/project_3/README.md

 python3 training.py
 ```

 The trained base model will be stored under `checkpoints/ace_*` with current timestamp at running under the name `base_model.pth`.
+One could optionally also train our model with curriculum learning technique by passing `--curriculum` flag.

 ### Evaluation